close

 Several private tours (Landing Beaches, Mont Saint-Michel, Bayeux) are available on their website.

-Info and reservations: www.petitereinenormandie.fr
+Info and bookings: www.petitereinenormandie.fr

 Museum of the landing at Arromanches